 Types of Garage Door Openers

-Garage door openers come in a few different varieties.
+Garage door openers come in a few different varieties and we install them all.
 The mechanisms involved and how they work together determine which of the three you have.

 Chain-Driven Garage Door Opener

 This inexpensive garage door opener type uses a metal chain that drives the trolly, resulting in the garage door's opening or closing.
 While it is noisy, it garners much favor among homeowners who are not affected by the noise, thanks to its low price tag.

 Instead of a chain, the belt-driven garage door opener makes use of a rubber belt to slide the trolly.
 The material makes for smooth and quiet operation, and it requires less maintenance than the chain-driven alternative.

 Wall Mount Garage Door Opener

 This style, also known as a jackshaft garage door opener, tends to be mounted on either the garage door opener's right or left side.
 The other alternatives highlighted sit overhead.
 Jackshaft openers raise and lower the garage door using its connection to the torsion bar.